STEP 1: SELF-ASSESSMENT

 - The foundation for career planning is self-assessment.
 Identifying and understanding your interests, skills, values, and personality preferences will help you make sound decisions now and later in your career.
 A Career Services advisor can assist you in putting all the pieces together and setting career goals.

-- Take the MBTI to identify your personality preferences and strengths
+- Take the MBTI to identify your

 - Take the Campbell Interest & Skills Survey